-While an interdisciplinary team is generally formed whenever electronic template-based provider documentation is considered, HIM professionals are critical to the selection process when looking to develop or revise electronic templates in preparation for ICD-10-CM/PCS and should be involved in the template development and management process.
+While an interdisciplinary team is generally formed whenever electronic, template-based provider documentation is considered, HIM professionals are critical to the selection process when looking to develop or revise electronic templates in preparation for ICD-10-CM/PCS and should be involved in the template development and management process.
 The heightened specificity of ICD-10-CM/PCS will require clinicians to become more precise in their documentation, and the electronic templates and their associated alerts and reminders must support this change.
-HIM professionals should be involved with the design process to ensure well written templates are developed that focus on documentation specificity.
+HIM professionals should be involved with the design process to ensure well-written templates are developed that focus on documentation specificity.
 This specificity has the potential to enhance computer-assisted coding accuracy and coder productivity.
-Refer to Appendix A in the online version of this Practice Brief in AHIMA's HIM Body of Knowledge for more information on policy considerations.
+Refer to "Appendix A" [...] for more information on policy considerations.

 As part of the design process, guidelines for the data entered into each field must be determined, as well as guidelines for allowing a comment area for "yes" and "no" answers.
 Quality initiatives should also be incorporated.
 Included with the proposed template, a standardized form signed by the requestor and the department head or service chief must be submitted to the workgroup or committee responsible for the implementation of the template.
 The request form should include the purpose of the template, proposed implementation timeline, and individuals responsible for testing the usability, training, and dissemination of the new or revised template.
-Refer to Appendix B online for a sample request form.
+Refer to "Appendix B" online for a sample request form.